marta-vidalgarcia/landmark-free-deformetrica/README.md

 ## Demo

-Each step of the pipeline includes instructions and relevant demo data set
+Each step of the pipeline includes instructions and relevant demo data set.
+Depending on your hardware the pipeline should take between 4-8 hours to run.

 For further tutorial on running the pipeline please refer to appendix A in the paper ( Inset paper link here )